 Corporate law firms commonly advise corporations on mitigations and acquisitions, contracts, corporate governance, venture capital, security and protection from insider trading, fraud etc.

 At Motion Paradox, we offer corporate governance services, helping you to ensure that your business complies with the rules and regulations set out by Companies House and HMRC.
 Combined with other services that we offer, you can rest assured that you’re saving time spent on paperwork, and you are operating within the law, efficiently and safely.
 Find out more about what we can do for you and your business.

 Is it Necessary to Use a Corporate Lawyer?

 In essence, yes, but only if you can afford one.
-A corporate lawyer can help you draft documents and develop a business structure.
+A corporate start-up lawyer can help you draft documents and develop a business structure.
 They will be able to assist you in any stage of your development and aren’t limited to only helping large multi-million-pound corporations, in fact many startups and SMEs seek help from them.
-However, they can be quite expensive to hire, so we advise you take assess your finances and business goals first.
+However, they can be quite expensive to hire, so we advise you assess your finances and business goals first.